 - Self-service iPads, maps and brochures

 - Puffins Nest Coffee Shop and Cliffs View Café

 For optimal visitor experiences, the centre is entirely wheelchair accessible.
 There is access to the cliffs and some elevated views from Hag’s Head and O’Brien’s Tower.
 Wheelchairs are also available for use on the site.

-Outdoors, you can take advantage of the picnic tables and stone bench seating to make it a day.
+Outdoors, you can take advantage of the picnic tables and stone bench seating to make a day of it.
 There are over 600 metres (2,000 feet) of paths to explore and viewing platforms.
 This includes the Main, North and South platforms.
 You can also access O’Brien’s Tower.

-What are the best place to see Cliffs of Moher?
+What are the best places to see Cliffs of Moher?

 From the visitor centre, you have the choice of quite a few viewing spots.
 Take your pick from the 3 main platforms that all offer stunning 360° panoramas.